Chapter 10.10

 10.10.040 Conflicting ordinances.

-10.10.010 Amendments to Standard Traffic Ordinance – Penalties.
+10.10.010 Amendments to standard traffic ordinance – Penalties.

 A. Section 29.1.
 Careless Driving.

-(a) Any person who shall operate or halt any vehicle in such a manner as to indicate a careless or heedless disregard for the rights or the safety of others or in such manner as to endanger or to be likely to endanger any personal property, is guilty of careless driving.
+(a) Any person who shall operate or halt any vehicle in such a manner as to indicate a careless or heedless disregard for the rights or the safety of others or in such manner as to endanger or to be likely to endanger any person and/or personal property, is guilty of careless driving.

 (b) This offense shall be considered a traffic infraction.

-B. Section 33.
+C. Section 33(a)(1).
 Maximum Speed Limits.

-(a) Except when a special hazard exists that requires lower speed for compliance with Section 32, the limits specified in this section or established as hereinafter authorized shall be the maximum lawful speeds, and no persons shall drive a vehicle at a speed in excess of such maximum limits.
+(d) Except when a special hazard exists that requires lower speed for compliance with Section 32, the limits specified in this section or established as hereinafter authorized shall be the maximum lawful speeds, and no persons shall drive a vehicle at a speed in excess of such maximum limits.

 1. 25 miles per hour on any street or highway unless posted otherwise;